tophtucker/bates/README.md

 `npm run bates -- start`
 Prune and update your dependencies, start a hot-reloaded babel transpiled server at localhost:3000, run tests and lint on change, tell you about your outdated packages, inform you about your last release and what have changed until now.

+`npm run bates -- server`
+Run just the server from the *start* command.

 `npm run bates -- test`
 Test and lint your /src.

 `npm run bates -- test:watch`
 Same as above, but everytime the source change

+`npm run bates -- deploy`
+Create bundle file and deploy your dist folder to surge.
+You need to have a CNAME file if you don't want to fill any prompts here.

+`npm run bates -- release`
+Using the git commits, check for the changes since your last release and suggest a new version.
+If approved, bump the package and push a new tag.

-`npm run bates -- server`
+`npm run bates -- bundle`
-Run just the server from the *start* command.
+Generate a bundle file on the /dist folder, for when you want to deploy your code as a website.

 `npm run bates -- lib`
 Transpile the code from /src to /lib, for when you want to release the code as a npm package.

-`npm run bates -- bundle`
-Generate a bundle file on the /dist folder, for when you want to deploy your code as a website.

 `npm run bates -- dist`
 Generate a distribution file, for those who want to consume your npm package using html script tags directly.

+`npm run bates -- cov`
+Run the test coverage and open a browser with the results.

 `npm run bates -- clean`
 Delete any build and transpiled file.

-`npm run bates -- deploy`
-Deploy your dist folder to surge.
-You need to have a CNAME file if you don't want to fill any prompts here.

-`npm run bates -- release`
-Using the git commits, check for the changes since your last release and suggest a new version.
-If approved, bump the package and push a new tag.